AnupamaRajkumar/AnupamaRajkumar/README.md

 13. OpenCV KLT Tracker and Dense Optical Flow (C++): https://github.com/AnupamaRajkumar/ImageAndVideoAnalysis/tree/master/MotionTracking_DenseOpticalFlow
 14. Autoencoder for extracting features from SAR : https://github.com/AnupamaRajkumar/ProcessChainForPolSARFeature/tree/master/Modern_Features

-### I’m currently working on 🔭 ...
-A very interesting research topic that resonates with me, I am working on performing semantic segmentation on high-resolution satellite images to detect waste landfills.
-In absence of a high resolution dataset catering to landfills, I have been working on creating and annotating my own dataset.
-Currently I am in the process of training various machine learning models and once benchmarked, I would be happy to make the dataset available for further use and development!

 ### Other Interests ⚡ :
 1. I enjoy writing and maintain a medium blog where I keep posting from time to time although I would like to be more regular : https://anupamarajkumar.medium.com/ :black_nib: